Biden-Obama: White House reunion to celebrate health law | Politics

 Biden-Obama: White House reunion to celebrate health law

-The new policy will be announced Tuesday, said a person familiar with the planning who was not authorized to publicly discuss it and spoke on condition of anonymity.People tripped up by the family glitch are dependents of workers who have an offer of employer coverage that the government interprets as being affordable.
+The White House announced the new policy proposal Tuesday.People tripped up by the family glitch are dependents of workers who have an offer of employer coverage that the government interprets as being affordable.

 - Country: